mohitpai/journey-optimizer.en/help/using/building-journeys/copy-to-sandbox.md

 1. Add the journey as a package in the source sandbox.
 1. Export the package to the target sandbox.

+In addition, you can leverage Journey Optimizer **Object Copy Service REST API** to manage sandboxes' objects.
+[Learn how to work with the Object Copy Service REST API](https://developer.adobe.com/journey-optimizer-apis/references/sandbox/)

 ## Add the journey as a package{#export}

 To copy a journey to another sandbox, you first need to add the journey as a package in the source sandbox.
 Follow these steps: